dmbarbour/wikilon/docs/SimplifyABC.md

 A possible technique is to also capture 'value manipulators'.
 Instead of just `(a)`, maybe I can recognize subprograms of type `(a→b)` or operations of even higher arity.
 In some cases, I gain some obvious translations like: `(a→b)z ⇒ z(a→b)`.

 Alternatively, perhaps our simplifier can explicitly recognize stack captures? and perhaps the swap pattern captures?
-This might work pretty well, assuming I find a sufficient set of rewrites to cover the common patterns.
+This might work pretty well, assuming I find a sufficient set of rewrites to cover the common patterns (and define common patterns for easy simplifications).